p-Chip/app-policy/docs/imp-link-privacy-policy.md

 We may collect the following types of information from users and their devices:

 ### 1.1 Information You Provide
+- **Authentication Credentials**: A **username and password** may be required to access the App.
-- Personal information, such as your name and email address, if provided during user registration or support interactions.
+- **Personal Information**: If provided, such as your name and email address for user registration or support interactions.

 ### 1.2 Device Information
-- Device-specific details, such as hardware model, operating system version, unique device identifiers, and mobile network information.
+- **Device-Specific Details**: Such as hardware model, operating system version, unique device identifiers, and mobile network information.

 ### 1.3 App Usage Information
-- Information about how you use the App, including interaction logs and features accessed.
+- **Usage Data**: Information about how you use the App, including interaction logs and features accessed.

 ### 1.4 Bluetooth and Location Data
-- The App uses Bluetooth to connect to external devices (e.g., IMP Readers).
-Location access may be required to support Bluetooth functionality.
-We do not store or share this data.
+- **Bluetooth**: The App uses Bluetooth to connect to external devices (e.g., IMP Readers).
+- **Location Services**: Location data is used **for authentication, app functionality, and tracking scan events**.
+- **Cloud Storage**: Every scan performed by the App **includes location data, date/time, and scan ID** and is sent to a secure cloud database for processing and record-keeping.

 ---

 ## 2. How We Use Your Information

 We use the collected information to:
-- Provide and improve the App’s functionality.
+- Authenticate and provide secure access to the App.
+- Enable App features that require location and Bluetooth connectivity.
+- Record scan events in a secure cloud database.
 - Maintain and enhance the user experience.
 - Respond to user inquiries and provide support.
 - Comply with legal obligations.